About Vintage Vera's

 And boy she was something else.
 Not just strong — though Lord knows she was that too.
 She was the kind of woman who dressed up for Christmas, sat on the living room floor in a beaded black dress, and could communicate her feelings without saying a single word.

-Lucy working the line in Southeast Indiana.
-She wasn't just an employee - she was celebrated and she was featured in the company newsletter, Remarks of Merit: Voice of the Employees, for outstanding work.
-A woman who showed up, excelled, and did it all with that particular brand of quiet, unshakeable dignity.
+Lucy worked the line at Schenley Glass in Southeast Indiana when her husband was called to serve in the War, raising their two daughters on her own.
+She wasn't just an employee - she was celebrated and was featured in the company newsletter, "Remarks of Merit: Voice of the Employees", for her dedication and outstanding work.
+A woman who showed up, excelled, and did it all with a particular brand of quiet, unshakable dignity, and grace.

 She married Lloyd (Beanie) W. Sargent on a Thursday night in March of 1937 — the paper announced it.
 They moved to Lawrenceburg, IN to start their family.
-Beanie left us too soon, but Lucy would continue to build their lives with her hands, and her will, and her particular brand of grace.
+Beanie left us too soon, but Lucy would continue to build their lives for her girls with her hands, and her will, and her particular brand of grace.

-On Lucy - "She wasn't the loudest woman in the room.
+- On Lucy "She wasn't the loudest woman in the room.
 She was the one the room remembered, and she is a Legend”.